1976 episode graphic

 Bonus

-Fun fact: according to songwriter Bob Gaudio, the original idea was to pay tribute to the date Prohibition was repealed in December 1933, but no one liked that, so he re-wrote it to be about a completely imaginary romantic memory in December 1963, which, by the way were The Four Seasons’ salad days just before the British Invasion.
+Fun fact: according to Songwriter Bob Gaudio, the original idea for “December 1963 (Oh What a Night)” was to pay tribute to the date Prohibition was repealed, December 5, 1933, but no one liked that, so he re-wrote it to be about an imaginary romantic memory in December 1963, which were The Four Seasons’ salad days just before the Beatles and the British Invasion.

 Well that’s gonna have to be a wrap.
 Thanks for listening to our 1976 edition of the Chartcrush Top Ten Countdown Show.
 I’ve been your host, Christopher Verdesi.
 On our website, chartcrush.com, you can get a written transcript and streamable Spotify version of this and other Chartcrush Countdown Shows, plus chart run line graphs and other off-the-hook extras.
 Every week, we count down a different year from the beginning of the charts in the ’40s all the way up to the present, so tune again, same station, same time, for another edition of Chartcrush.